Skip to main content

 Below is a list of questions that you could ask:

-- How do you get features defined and release?
+• How do you get features defined and released?
 If possible can you provide me example of the last few releases?

 Don't say "not at this company".
 Instead, focus on growth with the company and challenges the you'll help them solve.